caplin/StyleGuide/readme.md

 Use jsHint with the [provided settings](https://raw.github.com/caplin/StyleGuide/gh-pages/.jshintrc).

 Write your code to be testable and test it!
 Writing code that receives objects it needs rather than creating them can make the code easier to test.
 If you find yourself writing 'new', double check that your code is as testable as it should be.

-Prefer feature detection over browser detection.
-Wheverever possible, keep code that depends on the browser (e.g. uses the DOM or host objects not common to other js environments) separate from pure javascript.